jfroelich/rss-reader/src/fetch/readme.md

 ### todos

 * Just deprecate fetch_html and such, use a 'accepted mime types' parameter to a generic function
-* Instead of throwing assertion error on invalid mime type, return the bad status code
-* similarly instead of throwing assertion error on !response.ok, return the bad status code
-* once above two are done, then no need for try/catch per call

 ### `url_is_allowed` notes